Tamaized/AoV/README.md

   * You begin with a single point, you are then able to spend this point into one of the three class trees.
 After doing so you become bound to that class and cannot spend points into the other two trees.
   * Yes you'll be able to do a reset if you didnt like your choices.
     * There will be two types, a Full reset and a Minor reset.
-      * The Full reset takes you back to 1 starting point, this allows you to choose to be another class but you'll have to start from the ground up.
+      * The Full reset takes you back to 1 starting point.
+This allows you to choose another class, however, you'll have to regain your skill points.
       * Unlike the Full Reset, The Minor reset allows you to keep any skill points you have earned.
 However, you will not be given the choice to pick another class.

 ## Ideas